-Fig. 2.
-Energy Hub Gas simulation setup
+Figure 2.
+Energy Hub Gas simulation setup.

-The modular, scalable, and extendable setup allows to reuse, add and parameterize individual component models within a system model and therefore, to easily create dedicated instances of the EHG for different application settings.
+The modular, scalable, and extendable setup allows us to re-use, add and parameterize individual component models within a system model and, therefore, to easily create dedicated instances of the EHG for different application settings.
 This facilitates the configuration, evaluation, and usage of a specific EHG instance in different application environments and use cases.

-A. Component Models
+4.1.
+Component Models

-The simulation setup contains component models for a polymer electrolyte membrane electrolysis (PEM), a three-phase methanation (3PM), a combined heat and power plant

-(CHP), a lithium-ion battery and a hydrogen supply unit for a hydrogen fuel station based on FMUs.
+The simulation setup contains component models for a Polymer Electrolyte Membrane electrolysis (PEM), a three-phase Methanation (3PM), a Combined Heat and Power Plant (CHP), a lithium-ion battery and a hydrogen supply unit for a hydrogen fuel station based on FMUs.
 The FMUs are created in Dymola using Modelica.
 Furthermore, a methane storage implemented in Python is included.
-The models are based on technical parameters, e.g. nominal power.
-These parameters are provided in Table II.
-Detailed electrochemical and thermodynamic processes are not part of the component models.
+The models are based on technical parameters, e.g., nominal power.
+These parameters are provided in Table 2 and are used for the internal optimization within the EMS.
+Detailed electrochemical and thermodynamic processes are not part of the component models, but could be implemented due to the co-simulation framework.
 Specific communication interfaces allow for communication in order to receive schedules from the EMS and to send relevant operating status to the Data Collector.
 The sector coupling models CHP, PEM, and 3PM instrument key parameters for modeling conversion efficiency, systems dynamics, as well as minimum and maximum power.
-The conversion efficiency of the electrolysis is the ratio between specific power demand and corresponding hydrogen production [15].
-The 3PM is assumed to convert hydrogen and carbon dioxide at the stoichiometric ratio of the methanation reaction [16].
-The electrical efficiency of the CHP is taken from [17].
+The conversion efficiency of the electrolysis is the ratio between specific power demand and corresponding hydrogen production [21].
+The 3PM is assumed to convert hydrogen and carbon dioxide at the stoichiometric ratio of the methanation reaction [22].
+The electrical efficiency of the CHP is taken from [23].
 The system dynamics of CHP, PEM, and 3PM are modeled using characteristic start-up times from stand-by to full load.
 Information about the load status of the assets are sent to the Data Collector.
-The lithium-ion battery and the methane gas storage are modeled using parameters for capacity and maximum rate of charging and discharging [18].
-Information about the current state-of-charge (SOC) is sent to the EMS as model output.
+The lithium-ion battery and the methane gas storage are modeled using parameters for capacity and maximum rate of charging and discharging [24].
+Information about the current State-Of-Charge (SOC) is sent to the EMS as model output.
 The hydrogen supply unit is a gas buffer tank, which has to be completely loaded at certain times in order to be delivered to a gas fuel station.
 Charging times of the supply unit are scheduled by the EMS.